katysill/flood-detection/README.md

 Additional "explorations" notebooks have been included showing more of the process completed to finalize each of the supervised and unsupervised models.
 Note that the explorations notebooks rely on inputs from final_calculating_water_shadow_indices.ipynb

-~note that README file is in the process of being updated and will be finalized shortly! ~

 # Input Data Required

 The notebooks were developed using WorldView-2 pan sharpened 8-band geoTIFF files for a flooding event in Abidjan, Ivory Coast on June 17, 2016.
 Imagery data was accessed using DigitalGlobe's [GBDX portal](https://platform.digitalglobe.com/gbdx/).
 The analysis was run on an image focused on the Koumassi area of Abidjan.
 Different pan-sharpened WorldView-2 images can be selected and run by the user.
 A subscription is required to access DG imagery, though a 30 day trial was available for users at the time of writing (March 2019).